 - Neutralizes the color of your surface so when new paint is applied, the truest, most brilliant, color shines through.

 When To Use Paint Primer

-- Toning down a higher-gloss finish to something more matte, like from semi-gloss to eggshell.
+- When switching from a higher sheen to a lower sheen finish, like from semi-gloss to eggshell.

 - Switching from a dark color to a lighter one.

-- Your walls have been repaired or patched.
+- If your walls have been repaired or patched.

-- You're painting a humid area like a bathroom, which is more susceptible to mildew and leaching.
+- If you're painting a humid area like a bathroom, which is more susceptible to mildew and leaching.

-- Your wall has stains that you want to block (like water spots from a bathroom leak or smoke damage from a fire in a kitchen).
+- If your wall has stains that you want to block (like water spots from a bathroom leak or smoke damage from a fire in a kitchen).

-- Painting unfinished wood trim or other porous wood surfaces that have been sanded down.
+- When painting unfinished wood trim or other very porous surfaces.

 Brighten up your inbox